 For each frame in your simulation, Phoenix looks at each voxel and calculates whether there is any fluid there, based on the settings you give the Phoenix sim.
 The simulator will also account for obstacles, such as geometry, as well as participating forces in the scene, and so forth.

 To actually create a simulation, three different components must be combined:

 Note that the workflow for Phoenix fluids and Active Bodies is split into two main parts – simulating and rendering.

 When rendering, the Phoenix Simulator offers multiple render modes.
-The mesh render mode is typically used for rendering Liquids, and the volumetric render modes are typically used for rendering Fire/Smoke simulations.
-Phoenix offers a lot of flexibility though, so there is the option to render Fire/Smoke sims as meshes and Liquids as volumes, in order to achieve even more diverse effects.
+The Mesh Render Mode is typically used for rendering Liquids, and the Volumetric Render Modes are typically used for rendering Fire/Smoke simulations.
+Phoenix offers a lot of flexibility though, so there is the option to render Fire/Smoke simulations as meshes and Liquids as volumes, in order to achieve even more diverse effects.